Pembroke Dock: Today

 Pembroke Dock is served by the A477 trunk road which runs from the A40 at St. Clears.
-At Waterloo the A477 road crosses the Daugleddau estuary on the Cleddau Bridge and continues towards Haverfordwest.
+At Waterloo the A477 road crosses the Daugleddau estuary on the Cleddau Bridge and continues toward Haverfordwest.
 It has a ferry terminal from which ferries sail twice-daily to Rosslare in Ireland.
 The service is operated by Irish Ferries.
 There is also a deep water cargo port (Pembroke Port) adjacent to the ferry terminal which is operated by the Port of Milford Haven.
 Pembroke Dock railway station connects with Carmarthen via Tenby.

 The two Martello towers remain: one was a local museum but is for sale by auction in July 2019, while the other is in private hands and has been converted for residential use and is largely intact.
 The dockyard wall is substantially complete and has been recently repaired by experts with dressed stone and lime mortar.
 The dry dock also remains, along with two out of ten building slips.
 The two listed hangars built to house the Sunderland flying boats used to guard the Western Approaches have been rebuilt and are now used for other purposes.
 Among several surviving Georgian and Victorian buildings on the site is the Terrace, a row of houses for the Dockyard officers.
 The Dockyard Chapel at the end of the Terrace has been rebuilt using Objective One funding from the European Union and now serves as the Pembroke Dock Heritage Centre run by Pembroke Dock Sunderland Trust.